CensoredUsername/dynasm-rs/README.md

 The purpose of this tool is to ease the creation of programs that require run-time assembling.

-It is currently in alpha, meaning that while everything should work, a lot of features need to be tested
+It is currently in beta, meaning that everything is operational, but some APIs might change in the future.

 [![Build Status](https://travis-ci.org/CensoredUsername/dynasm-rs.svg?branch=master)](https://travis-ci.org/CensoredUsername/dynasm-rs)
 [![](https://img.shields.io/crates/v/dynasm.svg)](https://crates.io/crates/dynasm)